thisisdax/git-team-imdb-lab/README.md

 But to get you some practice, now, both partners are going to create new branches to build the controllers for this app using Git workflow:

-__Student 1__ should create a new branch called `student1-controllers` and __student 2__ should create a new branch called `student2-controllers`.
+__dax__ should create a new branch called `student1-controllers` and __andrew__ should create a new branch called `student2-controllers`.
 Use the specs below to individually build each controller - i.e. each person should make both.

 - Fill in the `actors_controller.rb` with the following methods and corresponding code: `show, new, create, edit, update`
  - The `Actor` params are `:name`, `:year_of_birth`, `:thumbnail`